xwal/awesome-stars/topics.md

 - [Tencent/MMKV](https://github.com/Tencent/MMKV) - An efficient, small mobile key-value storage framework developed by WeChat.
 Works on Android, iOS, macOS, Windows, and POSIX.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
 - [dkhamsing/open-source-ios-apps](https://github.com/dkhamsing/open-source-ios-apps) - :iphone: Collaborative List of Open-Source iOS Apps

+## flutter-apps

+- [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
+- [w4mxl/V2LF](https://github.com/w4mxl/V2LF) - The v2ex client write in flutter.
+- [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.

 ## font